carbon-language/carbon-lang/docs/design/expressions/member_access.md

 The process of _member resolution_ determines which member `M` a member access expression is referring to.

-For a simple member access, the second operand is a word, which must name a member of the first operand.
+For a simple member access, the second operand is a word.
+If the first operand is a type, facet, package, or namespace, a search for the word is performed in the first operand.
+Otherwise, a search for the word is performed in the type of the first operand.
+In either case, the search must succeed.

 For a compound member access, the second operand is evaluated as a constant to determine the member being accessed.
 The evaluation is required to succeed and